Vaisakhk/Ryde_Contactapp/README.md

     - Add contact screen
         - Contact details such as first name and last name captured and saved in Api and local db
-        - And populated same in Home lsiting screen
+        - And populated same in Home listing screen

     - Test cases
         - Test cases for Home, detail, Edit and add contact interactor added